Breastplate: North American

 Left Hand Bear, an Oglala Lakota chief, wearing a hair-pipe breastplate, Omaha, 1898.

 The hair-pipe breastplates of 19th-century Interior Plains people were made from the West Indian conch, brought to New York docks as ballast and then traded to Native Americans of the upper Missouri River.
 The materials used to create the indigenous breastplates included animal bones, beads, leather, and hide thong.
 Due to the materials used in making a breastplate, they were not very durable, therefore the breastplate was often connected to ceremonies and social dances.
 Their popularity spread rapidly after their invention by the Comanche in 1854.
 Indigenous breastplates made appearances in Wild West Shows throughout the 1880's when indigenous peoples would appear in them, including Buffalo Bills in 1883.
 After the Indian Removal Act was passed by the United States Congress in 1830, and many peoples were removed from their land and placed on indian reservations, Plains Indians exchanged breastplates (and other hair pipe native creations) as gifts to the relocated peoples due to increasing friendly relations during the reservation period. during an economic depression among Plains Indians after the buffalo were almost exterminated, the breastplate became a symbol of wealth.
-It was worn by prominent Indigenous figures such as Running Bird (an Kiowa leader), during the Battle of Little Big Horn in 1909.
+It was worn by prominent Indigenous figures such as Running Bird (an Kiowa leader) during an intertribal council on the Little Big Horn in 1909.